Timiz0r/monja/notes.md

 * note: prob not doing any cleaning to start

-* push -- have monja scan local files for changes and update monjadir does not add new files
+* push -- have monja scan local files for changes and update monjadir
+    * does not add files untracked by index, at least not yet.
+        * perhaps add an interactive mode to select which files to add?

 * pull -- have monja modify local files
     * clean (comes later) -- if a directory is in monjadir and there are local objects not in monjadir, delete them
         * clean by default; prompt with list by default; allow force; allow noclean
         * TODO: might split off into another command. if someone wants to pull a change without having pushed prior, dont want to be annoying
             * on the other hand, it would be confusing if removing from repo, pulling, and wondering why the removed thing is still around
             * maybe a quickpull that  does no clean?
+        * tbd: clean by comparing indices or clean with full scan?
+            * probably both. two modes for pull, and only scan for clean command.
     * since will be run under the assumption all files have right owner and group, also need a mode that can be invoked under sudo (explicit or implicit?) to force ownership
         * will failfast instead of partial syncing
         * will support a way to skip